-The BMW 530e can use virtually no fuel if you have a short commute, and have a low BiK benefit for company-car drivers
+The BMW 5 Series PHEVs can use virtually no fuel if you have a short commute, and have a low BiK benefit for company-car drivers

-The BMW 530e plug-in hybrid boasts an impressive claimed fuel consumption figure, but company-car users will make more of a saving on tax than private buyers will on petrol.
+BMW’s plug-in hybrid 5-Series models boast impressive claimed fuel consumption figures, but company-car users will make more of a saving on tax than private buyers will on petrol.

 BMW 530e MPG & CO2

 While the conventionally powered BMW 530i with a 2.0-litre petrol engine returns up to 38.2mpg, the addition of an electric motor and battery pack sees the 530e claim between 156 and 201mpg according to official WLTP figures.
 Like most plug-in hybrids, whether you can obtain a similar figure will depend on how you drive the car, and how often you recharge the batteries.

 What won’t change is the car’s low emissions figures of just 31-41g/km, which means the BMW 530e qualifies for a low BiK band for company-car drivers, potentially saving thousands of pounds compared to a diesel or petrol model.
 These low emissions figures mean every version of the 5 Series plug-in hybrid is exempt from the London Congestion Charge under the ‘cleaner vehicle discount’ until at least 25 October 2021.

 After the first year's CO2-based road tax (generally included in the on-the-road price), the BMW 5 Series hybrid will cost £140 a year to tax.
 However, a list price of more than £40,000 means it’s liable for an additional surcharge of £325 a year in years two to six.

 The significantly more powerful six-cylinder car does come with an efficiency penalty, as you’d expect.
 The WLTP fuel consumption figure ranges from 117 to 166mpg, while the electric-only range is a more meagre 33 miles.